 In this situation, only the inetnum object is found.
 Note that when using the "-T" option, the abbreviated form of the object names may be used; e,g, "in" can be used instead of "inetnum".

 -HELP option:

-The output of this option is an up-to-date copy of the "HELP & HOWTO" document for the RIPE database.
+The output of this option is an up-to-date copy of the HELP document for using the "whois" tools to access the RIPE database.

-[an-lar]\$ whois -h whois ripe net HELP
+[an-lar]\$ whois -h whois.ripe.net HELP